 Natural News was not banned from Google over fake news

-A Google webmaster violation is the reason this website was penalized by Google, not its controversial nature.
+A Google webmaster violation is the reason this web site was penalized by Google, not because the site is controversial.

 Natural News, a controversial alternative medicine website, according to Wikipedia, has been delisted from Google.
 The news site confirmed being removed from Google and recently claimed Google banned them because the site was pro-Trump.